-The Courtauld Careers Programme
+The Courtauld Institute Careers Programme (CICP)

-The Courtauld Careers Programme is a comprehensive careers education programme designed to help students to explore their career options, receive practical tips from and network with alumni and employers, and develop their employability skills.
+The Courtauld Institute Careers Programme is a comprehensive careers education programme designed to help students to explore their career options, receive practical tips from and network with alumni and employers, and develop their employability skills.
 The programme consists of a wide variety of events, including:

-- Panel sessions with alumni in a range of careers - Talks by recruitment and careers professionals - Employability skills workshops on a range of topics, including career management, interview techniques and networking
+- Panel sessions with alumni in a range of careers

+- Talks by recruitment and careers professionals

+- Employability skills

+workshops on a range of

+topics, including career

+management, interview

+techniques and networking

 All students are encouraged to attend the events which benefit them most.
 Those who demonstrate commitment to their personal and professional development by attending either five one-to-one careers guidance appointments or five careers events, or through a combination of these, are invited to an exclusive alumni networking event.
 This gives them the opportunity to meet a wide range of alumni and build valuable professional contacts.
 Each year, students are able to secure work opportunities through attending this event.
-Other events offered outside of the programme include workshops with employers or sector leaders, and access to events offered by other university career services in London - for example, talks providing advice on selfemployment.
+Other events offered outside of the programme include workshops with employers or sector leaders.